centreon/centreon-documentation/versioned_docs/version-23.10/administration/knowledge-base.txt

 ![image](../assets/administration/parameters-wiki-host-monitoring.png)

-By clicking on link icon, the user is redirected to the corresponding procedure.
+By clicking the link icon, the user is redirected to the corresponding procedure.

 If the link icon is on the left of a host name, the wiki page containing the procedure for the host will be displayed.